vmmc2/Bleach-Docs/src/bleach_control_flow_structures.md

 A ```do-while``` executes a block of code at least once before checking its condition.

 That is key difference between a ```do-while``` loop and a regular ```while``` loop: the condition in a ```do-while``` loop is checked after the loop’s code has executed, not before.
-This guarantees that the loop’s code will always run at least once, even if the condition evaluates to the ```false``` value.
+This guarantees that the loop’s code will always run at least once, even if the condition evaluates to the ```false``` value in its first iteration.
 This might sound problematic, but there are some niche scenarios where this behavior comes in handy.

-Another thing that is important to mention is that, as the programmer could use a variable of any type as the condition of a ```while``` loop, he/she/they can do the same thing in a ```do-while``` loop.
+Another thing that is important to mention is that, as the programmer could use a variable of any type as the condition of a ```while``` loop, the same thing can be done in a ```do-while``` loop.

-As we've seen, each value, no matter its type is considered either "truthy" or "falsey".
-In practice, this means that you don't need to necessarily only use values of type ```bool``` or expressions that evaluate to such type.
+As we have seen, each value, no matter its type is considered either "truthy" or "falsey".
+In practice, this means that you do not need to necessarily only use values of type ```bool``` or expressions that evaluate to such type.

 __Last, but not least, as the ```while``` loops require, the ```do-while``` loops in Bleach need a block between the keywords ```do``` and ```while```.
 In practice, this means that the following code snippet will not even execute:__
 ```ts